MadamMip/SQL-Practice/README.md

   7. Which customers posted positive reviews (excellent, impressive, recommend) and gave a rating of more than 4?
   8. Find the average number of words each customer writes in their reviews.

-## Car Dealer Analysis
+## Car Dealer Analysis (Cr.
+Datayolk)
-Finding business insights to answer 5 questions by analyzing Used Car sales data using 3 tables.
+Finding business insights to answer 5 questions by analyzing Used Car sales dataset using 3 tables.

 ### Question
   1. Which type of vehicle got the largest total sales?